ghi-electronics/Documentation/software/tinyclr/due/api.md

 	public bool IsConstant { get; private set; }
 }
 ```

+Returned variables objects types can be: int, double, string and ArrayList.

 ## GetAllFunctions

 Returns an array of strings with all the function signatures found in current environment.